 Should this option be selected, the development of the MP and cemetery would not proceed.
-This alternative would allow the site to fallow with 1x block of vineyards.
+This alternative would allow the site to lay fallow with 1x block of vineyards.
 The main socio-economic impacts of this would be:

-- There would be a loss of opportunity to provide burial spaces.
-There would still be a need in the near future to find environmentally sound burial grounds for Stellenbosch. - There would be no guarantee that crop production will take place as the land belongs to Stellenbosch Municipality and short term leases are issued on the land.
+Criteria Rating Impact 1 Highest economic yield land use 3 There will be no change in land value.
+2 Most earning opportunities for 3 There is limited guaranteed earning opportunities communities and there will be none should the crop cultivation not proceed.
+3 Best effects on land use in the area 4 There would be a loss of opportunity to provide burial spaces.
+There would still be a need in the near future to find environmentally sound burial grounds for Stellenbosch.
+4 Most preservation of green space 1 5 Best meets wider societal needs 1 There would be no guarantee that crop cultivation and economics will take place as the land, belonging to